saboor-shawkat/termux-commands-list/readme.md

 # Termux Commands List

 Welcome to the Termux Commands List.This Document Provides A Comprehensive List Of Termux Commands Categorized By Their Functionality To Help You Efficiently Manage And Use Termux.
-These Commands Can Also Be Find At My Website [Termux Tools](https://termuxtools.com)
+These Commands Can Also Be Find At My Website [Geek Times](https://geek-times.com)

 ## Table of Contents